CSCfi/puhti_mlflow_tutorial/README.md

 ### 4. Results
    - Were the results (parameters, metrics) from MLflow tracking clear and understandable?
-   - Was it easy to compare and analyze the performance of different models according to the instructions?
+   - Was it easy to compare and analyze the performance of d ifferent models according to the instructions?

 ### 5. Suggestions for Improvement
    - What improvements or additional information would enhance the tutorial’s usefulness?